HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image228.png)

 - Login Method: Password and Sign in without password.
 If "Sign in without password" is selected, it needs to be set in advance.
-For details, refer to the [Instructions for Sign in without Password](install-and-deploy.md#description-of-implementing-password-free-login) chapter of the [Install And Deploy](install-and-deploy.md) document.
+For details, refer to the [Instructions for Sign in without Password](installation-and-deployment.md#description-of-implementing-password-free-login) chapter of the [Installation and Deployment](installation-and-deployment.md) document.

 - Hostname: Server ip.